-1) Run their site through your favourite backlink research tools.
+1) Run their site through your favorite backlink research tools.

-2) Use something like Xenu Link Sleuth or your favourite link checker to look for 404 pages on your competitor’s site that have links.
+2) Use something like Xenu Link Sleuth or your favorite link checker to look for 404 pages on your competitor’s site that have links.

 3) Contact the webmasters linking to said 404s and use broken link building to get the link for yourself instead.